-Table 15: Recommended frame size for bicycles for young adults, mountain bike type
+Table 15: Recommended frame size for mountain bikes and bicycles for young adults

-Frame size for child's bike
+Child's bike

 Children are growing constantly.
 As a result, the frame size needs to be checked every six months.

 It is important that riders, especially learners, can safely put both feet on the ground.
 Children thus need a pedelec that is appropriate for their height.
 This is the only way to ensure a safe ride.